ywamsendai/new-ywamsendai.org/content/en/get-involved/dts.md

 +++

 The Discipleship Training School (YWAM DTS) offers six months of growing deeper with God and impacting the world, all in a community environment.

+Note: Currently, we do not run DTSes in Sendai, but we hope to in the future!

 [Learn about our DTS >]({{< ref "/dts/index.md" >}})